How to Use Apple AirTags For Tracking Luggage When Traveling

 In other words, I just had to wait a bit and trust.
 I checked back about 30 minutes later and here’s what I saw:

-If our bags had been left at any of the airports we would have known and we can make plans.
+If our bags had been left at any of the airports, we would have known and we could then make plans.
 We could have provided information to the airport staff.
-I have no doubt that this will probably happen at some point (our bags not arriving with us again).
+I have no doubt that this will probably happen at some point.

 Who should use AirTags for Travel